Welcome new parents! Here are some quick points to introduce you to the Pembroke 638 Algonquin Royal Canadian Air Cadets.

 Any assistance parents can provide to the Support Committee, in support of your cadet is greatly appreciated.
 The following are a few expectations of parents or guardians:

-- Attend Commanding Officer’s Parades (first Tuesday of every second month (Oct., Dec., Feb., Apr., Jun) to support your cadet on parade;
+- Attend Commanding Officer’s Parades (last Thursday of every month to support your cadet on parade;

 - Help with fundraising activities and volunteer for activities, when needed;